KireinaHoro/research-plan/main.typ

 other than PCIe.
 Dagger~@lazarev_dagger_2021 builds on the UPI/CCI-P implementation of Intel HARP an @fpga @nic for low-latency @rpc, focusing mainly on using the UPI interconnect as a @nic interface to offload @rpc protocol processing.
-Previous work in the group on
+Previous work in the research group on
 @pio~@ruzhanskaia_rethinking_2024 showed that it is possible to achieve higher efficiency with @pio using cache-coherent interconnects.
 Our work builds on the basic @nic implementation in~@ruzhanskaia_rethinking_2024 for a full